tamphamdev/learn-aws-saa-c03/9.RDS Aurora Elastic cache/index.md

 - Good for infrequent intermittent or unpredictable workloads
 - No capacity planning needed
 - Pay per second, can be more cost-effective

+### Aurora Multi-Master

+- In case you want immediate failover for write-node (HA)
+- Every node does R/W - vs promoting a RR (Replica Read) as a new master
 ## Elastic Cache